Lisa Bunting: Making peace with being perfectly imperfect

 “It’s treatable, stage 0,” he said after reading me the results.
 It turns out I was a good candidate for a “skin-sparing” mastectomy and immediate reconstruction.
 Unfortunately, in the ten weeks it took to schedule the surgery, the tumour developed into Stage 1 invasive cancer.
 Following the eight-hour procedure, despite a beautifully reconstructed breast, I now required chemotherapy followed by radiation.

 Although my treatments weren’t easy, Wellspring helped me get through them with a spirit of positivity and gratitude.
-When they were over, I was so grateful to be alive that all I wanted to do was dance with friends.
+When they were over, I was so grateful to be alive that I wanted to dance with friends.

 But the celebration was short-lived.
 First, I developed COVID-19 and had to self-isolate for 20 days.
 Then, I was diagnosed with lymphedema and, at the same time, began experiencing unrelenting pain in my breast.
 This led to three more surgeries, two to deal with infections, which left my beautiful new breast misshapen.
 All told, within a year and a half, I had four new versions of a right breast, grieving each one.
 Having also buried my mother during this time, I was experiencing overwhelming waves of sadness.